berlin2123/ganglia-web-docker/ganglia-web-centos7/ReadMe.md

 ### Run the container

-1. Run the container, with the setting of timezone,
+1. Run the container, with the setting of timezone `-e TZ=timezone_code`,
    ```
-   podman run -t -d --name ganglia -p 1380:80 --restart always localhost/mybuild/cent7ganglia --timezone Asia/Shanghai
+   podman run -t -d --name ganglia -e TZ=Asia/Shanghai -p 1380:80 --restart always berlin2123/ganglia-web-centos7
    ```
-   You may need to use your own image name, and the timezone name.
-Notice the timezone name must be in the path below `/usr/share/zoneinfo`.
+   You may need to use your own image or timezone name.

    You can check the runing state by
    ```